Frequently Asked Questions About Salary and Dividends by Owners of Corporations

-What You Should Know After You Have Incorporated
+What to Do After You Have Incorporated

-What You Should Know After You Have Incorporated
+What to Do After You Have Incorporated

 Deciding whether to incorporate can be challenging for many small business owners.
 There is a lot of conflicting information and it can be hard to determine, in the absence of experience, what facts are relevant to your situation.
 The internet can only answer so many questions.
 It can be helpful to speak to an expert on starting your business, but ultimately the decision is yours.